Film Spoilers and

 He (as "Samantha") told himself that there were three natures of every human being: "The good, the bad, and the soul struggling in-between."
 The good (Samantha), the bad (the RK), and the struggling soul (Kevin) were the three elements, and Kevin was finally able to cause his two polar opposites to disappear.

 All the revelations were followed by a tacked-on coda resolving a loose plot thread about the identity of the real RK.
 The cops recalled an individual snapping pictures at Roy's crime scene ("He's right in front of you.
 He's holding a camera") from a newspaper clipping.
-The opening scene was replayed - Jennifer had raced to a hot dog stand (with the logo of an attack dog) and asked the vendor for a copy of her own book (Killing Mind) - placed there by the RK, for a clue in chapter 6, in order to find her captured brother across the street in a bakery.
+The opening scene was replayed - Jennifer had raced to a hot dog stand (with the logo of an attack dog) and asked the vendor for a copy of her own book (Killing Mind) - placed there by the RK, for a clue in chapter 6, in order to try and locate her brother.

 Time Bandits (1981, UK)